Pickhill

 Pickhill is a village in North Yorkshire, England, 6 mi west of Thirsk.
-It forms part of Hambleton District, and is a part of the civil parish of Pickhill with Roxby.
+It is a part of the civil parish of Pickhill with Roxby.

 History

 The Roman road, Dere Street, passed close to the village following the route of the modern A1(M) motorway.

+The name Pickhill possibly derives from the Old English Picahalh meaning 'Pica's nook of land', or pīchalh meaning 'pointed hill nook of land'.

 The village is mentioned in the Domesday Book as Picala.
 The manor at the time of the Norman invasion was split between Sprot and Thor.
 Afterwards it passed to Count Alan of Brittany.
 Up to the 16th century, the manor was largely owned by the Neville family, with some having been given to Fountains Abbey.
 Thereafter it was split in two and was the possession of the Byerley and Meynell families until the 18th century.

 Pickhill with Roxby was a large ancient parish, which comprised the townships of Ainderby Quernhow, Holme, Howe, Pickhill with Roxby, Sinderby and Swainby with Allerthorpe.
 All these townships became separate civil parishes in 1866.

 The village used to have a station in the North Eastern Railway region on the Ripon to Northallerton Line.
 The old Station House can be found on Cross Lane.
 It was functioning between March 1875 and September 1959.

+On 22 September 2024 Out Together held "Out on the Farm", their first joint event at a farm in the area, which celebrated LGBTQ people in rural areas of North Yorkshire, and provided a safe space for them to meet.